 How to not worry resource #2: Books

 Epistulae Ad Lucilium.
-XCVIII – Seneca’s Letters is a masterpiece of classical literature that offer a compelling and accessible introduction to Stoic ideas.
+XCVIII – Seneca’s Letters is a masterpiece of classical literature that offers a compelling and accessible introduction to Stoic ideas.
 Seneca uses these ideas to offer practical advice on a number of real-world problems, and his guidance remains as relevant today as at the time it was written.